pdamian/rtl-spec/README.md

 ```

 ### librtlsdr
+librtlsdr is a C library that turns RTL2832 based DVB-T dongles into SDR receivers.
 More details to librtlsdr are available at http://sdr.osmocom.org.
 ```sh
 $ git clone git://git.osmocom.org/rtl-sdr.git
 $ cd rtl-sdr/